 The protocol enforces a hard cap of 21 million BTC, not as a policy that can be reversed but as a mathematical rule baked into the consensus code.
 Changing it would require near-universal coordination from thousands of independent nodes across dozens of countries simultaneously rewriting the rules.
 That has never happened.
 It is not going to happen.

-Sound money is money that cannot be arbitrarily inflated, devalued, or confiscated.
+Sound money is money no one can arbitrarily inflate, devalue, or confiscate.
 Bitcoin is the first instance of it in digital form.

 Inflation proved the point